 - Local compliance in Nepal:

-- Optional: use third-party verification services for high-risk or senior roles
+- Optional: Use third-party verification services for high-risk or senior roles

 Is background verification necessary for all hires?